 Roller Hemming System

-Key engineering activities include:
+Engineering activities include:

-• Hemming feasibility studies
+• Hemming feasibility analysis

 • Flange design and optimization